Abhi0323/Azure-End-To-End-Data-Engineering-Project/README.md

 # Azure-End-To-End-Data-Engineering-Project

-**Project Summary**
+## Project Summary

 This project illustrates a complete data engineering workflow that connects GitHub repositories to Azure services for efficient data ingestion, transformation, and analysis.
 The goal was to establish a seamless pipeline that reflects real-world business analytics scenarios and to demonstrate a thorough understanding of Azure's data services and tools.

-**Process Workflow**
+## Process Workflow

-**Data Ingestion**
+* ## 1.
+Data Ingestion

-GitHub Repository Connection: Set up a connection to a GitHub repository to ingest raw data into the Azure environment, bypassing the need for manual file management and enabling direct data flow into the pipeline.
+* **GitHub Repository Connection:** Set up a connection to a GitHub repository to ingest raw data into the Azure environment, bypassing the need for manual file management and enabling direct data flow into the pipeline.